Knowledge Center

 Why does body weight concentrate in the center of a mattress?

 When you lie down, your weight isn't spread evenly along the bed.
-The torso and pelvis — the heaviest part of you — rest on the center third, putting roughly 60–70% of your body weight on that one zone.
+The torso and pelvis — the heaviest part of you — rest on the center third, placing the night's heaviest sustained load on that one zone.
 The shoulders and legs press far less on the ends.
 So the middle of a mattress carries most of the load, every night.

 A mattress looks like it holds you evenly, head to toe.
 Your body loads it very differently.
 Knowing where your weight actually lands is the starting point for understanding why mattresses behave the way they do over time.